nipafx/nipafx.dev/content/articles/2018-02-05-java-9-tutorial.md

 Not only the language and API was improved, though.
 The JVM got some new features as well.
-Naturally, its a little tougher to show them with code first, but I'll do my best.
+Naturally, its a little tougher to show them with code-first, but I'll do my best.

 ### Multi-Release JARs